clux/probes.hugo/content/post/2020-09-26-second-brain.md

 - 2 for random generators
 - 5 from lore/wikis related to the story or NPCs

-and the squished icon/tab name meant you kind of had to tab between them a lot to figure out which one you wanted only to the tab order when players did something out of left field (**DMs**; this never happens right?).
+and their multitude meant you kind of had to tab between them a lot to figure out which one you wanted only to the tab order when players did something out of left field..

+> **DMs**; does this happen to you?

 So there were definitely some problems with this.
 That said, it was free, it __generally__ was responsive, and the 400ms link opening time wasn't too much of a drain on the improv.
-However, it was definitely noticable, and it just took a few times where `OneNote`'s **QoS** dropped, or my WIFI signals started getting a little dodgy (from one of the more farady cagey meeting rooms we occassionally played in), for it all to feel pointless.
-Then there was a whole week where I was unable to save anything with no errors shown to me.
-I didn't even get to the bottom of it, I just knew this could not continue.
+Definitely noticable though, and it just took a few times where `OneNote`'s **QoS** dropped, or my WIFI signals started getting a little dodgy (from one of the more farady cagey meeting rooms we occassionally played in), for it all to feel pointless.

+..there was also a whole week where I was unable to save anything with no errors shown to me.
+I never get to the bottom of it, but it was the last straw.

 ## The Git Repository
 After these problems, I realised that there's one thing I'm unwilling to compromise on: